July 24, 2017

 - Pay arrangements – Does the worker stand to lose money?
 Has he or she submitted a bid?
 A contract that stipulates the timing of payments may indicate a contractor relationship.

 - Type of relationship – How long will the relationship continue and are benefits available?
 Access to a retirement savings plan may indicate more of an employee relationship.

-It is often difficult to distinguish between an independent contractor and employee.
+ult to distinguish between an independent contractor and employee.
 The IRS offers opinions through its Form SS-8.
 After submitting the request, the agency reviews the employment circumstances to determine worker status.